Generalized Bohr compactification and model-theoretic connected components: Generalized Bohr compactification as a quotient of the Ellis group

-Note that whenever we compute the inverse $p^{-1}$ of an element $p \in {\cal M}$, we do this inside the group $v{\cal M}$, where $v$ is the unique idempotent such that $p \in v{\cal M}$. \\[3mm] {\em Proof.} The fact that $\sim$ is a $G$-invariant equivalence relation uses the argument from the first paragraph of the proof of \cite[Chapter IX , Proposition 4.1]{Gl}.
+{\em Proof.} The fact that $\sim$ is a $G$-invariant equivalence relation uses the argument from the first paragraph of the proof of \cite[Chapter IX , Proposition 4.1]{Gl}.
 The fact that $\sim$ is closed is an exercise on limits of nets, and it also uses the argument from the second paragraph of that proof.
 External definability of $(G,{\cal M}/\sim)$ follows from the external definability of $(G,{\cal M})$.
 Let us show now that ${\cal G}({\cal M}/\!\!\sim,u/\!\!\sim)=H(u{\cal M})$.

 Take $a \in u{\cal M}$ such that $a(u/\!\! \sim)=u/\!\! \sim$, i.e., $au/\!\! \sim =u/\!\! \sim$.
 Then $au \sim u$, so $u(u^{-1}(au)) \in H(u{\cal M})$, so $a \in H(u{\cal M})$.
 To prove the opposite inclusion, consider any $a \in H(u{\cal M})$.
 Then $uu^{-1}(au)=a \in H(u{\cal M})$.
 Moreover, $a \in u{\cal M}=u(u{\cal M}) \subseteq u \circ u{\cal M}$ and $ u \in a(u{\cal M}) \subseteq a \circ u{\cal M}$.
-All of this means that $u \sim au$, so $a(u/\!\! \sim)=u/\!\! \sim$, which completes the proof. $ $ $\square$
+All of this means that $u \sim au$, so $a(u/\!\! \sim)=u/\!\! \sim$, which completes the proof. $\square$

 \begin{theorem} ${\cal M}/\!\! \sim$ is the universal externally definable compactification flow of $G$, and the compact group $u{\cal M}/H(u{\cal M})$ is the generalized externally definable Bohr compactification of $G$. \end{theorem} {\em Proof.} In this proof, instead of $H(u{\cal M})$ we will write $H$.
 We start from the following claim which is crucial.\\[3mm] {\bf Claim} The compact group $u{\cal M}/H(u{\cal M})$ acts faithfully, jointly continuously and by automorphisms on the right on the flow ${\cal M}/\!\! \sim$ in the following way